powercord-community/guidelines/README.md

 or plugins performing badly.
 The Powercord Staff will enforce **all** of these guidelines and take decisions we consider appropriate for plugins not complying with these guidelines, at our sole discretion.

-**Note**: We may decide, depending on the context, to let a plugin that would not be compliant with these guidelines pass.
-Those exceptions will be made at our sole discretion.
+**Note**: We may decide, depending on the context, to let uncompliant plugins pass.
+These exceptions will be made at our sole discretion.

 ## The rules